Ugenteraan/DeepCaps/README.md

   <div align="center"><figcaption>Epoch 995</figcaption></div>
 </figure>

 ## Conclusion
-It is evident that the model was learning as expected.
-The loss were steadily decreasing while the accuracy improved over the epochs.
-It can also be seen that the reconstruction network was improving over the epochs.
-Perhaps with more adjustments on the learning rate and longer training time, this implementation can achieve the accuracy reported in the official paper.
+It is evident that the model's loss was steadily decreasing while the accuracy improved over the epochs.
+The output of the reconstruction network was also improving over the epochs.
+Perhaps with more adjustments on the learning rate and longer training time, this implementation can achieve a higher accuracy.